 The deal included a one-time provision for Jeff to sell his stake back to the founders after about 7 years but this was never triggered so he’s still a co-owner of Basecamp to this day.
 The reason for his inaction is probably because Jeff got the same terms as Jason and David had, which is to say a share of the annual profits.

-Jeff’s own regret-minimization framework actually applies well to the founders’ decision to sell a small, no-control stake to him.
-In the scenario where Basecamp fails, the founders obviously wouldn’t regret making the decision but nor would/did they when it turned out to succeed because selling a small piece only meant giving up a small slice of the upside.
+Jeff’s own regret-minimization framework actually applies well to the founders’ decision to sell a chunk to him.
+In the scenario where Basecamp fails, the founders obviously wouldn’t regret making the decision but nor would/did they when it turned out to succeed because selling a piece only meant giving up a slice of the upside as opposed to the whole pie.

 The alternative options to a business angel’s limited involvement in the company would likely have resulted in regret from the normal investment-induced drawbacks.
 This includes a scenario where the founders sell part of the company to VCs and end up on their timeline, or one where they sell all of it to an incumbent corporation and wind up as employees.

-In summarizing the choice to sell a minority stake in a deal with Jeff Bezos, DHH states:
+In summarising the decision to sell a minority stake in a deal with Jeff Bezos, DHH states:

 ”The big financial cliff for most entrepreneurs is the difference between no net worth and a few million.
 The difference between having a few million and a lot of millions is vanishingly small in comparison.”